-Since the beginning of the composting program in 2000, UNC has composted over 11 million pounds of food waste and compostable materials.
+Since the beginning of the composting program in 2000, UNC has composted nearly 20 million pounds of food waste and compostable materials.
 Preliminary waste audits indicate that compostable materials are the largest part of the campus waste stream.
 These include food waste, food-soiled paper, compostable bio-plastics (PLA), and other organic materials, such as plant waste.
 Carolina Dining Services and the Office of Waste Reduction and Recycling are exploring options to build on the success of the current program in order to capture more compostable materials.

 Compostable materials from UNC are picked up and processed by Brooks Contractors.
 As a commercial composting facility, they are able to manage such a large amount and variety of food waste and efficiently turn it into compost, a nutrient-rich soil amendment.
 Compost has applications in agriculture, horticulture, stormwater management, and erosion control.
 It adds nutrients to the soil, reduces the need for pesticides, neutralizes soil toxins, conserves moisture, and stabilizes root growth, among other benefits.

 In addition to creating a valuable product for the local ecosystem, composting keeps organic material out of landfills where it may anaerobically decompose and produce methane, a potent greenhouse gas.
 This makes the composting program an essential component of UNC’s Climate Action Plan, which aims to achieve carbon neutrality by 2050.
 In 2011, for example, composting resulted in a reduction of 276 metric tons of carbon dioxide equivalent emissions.

 What Can I Do with My Food Scraps?